RasmusLindroth/i3keys/README.md

 ### Disclaimer
 * It's only tested with evdev handling input.
 So maybe you get the wrong mappings.
 Open an issue in that case and I will look in to it.
-* There are no test right now.
+* There are no tests right now.
 So you might run into some issues.